enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/basic.md

 ;;;;;

 <|page-title@lavender:book_components|title=Note: Casting Cost|>After receiving multiple complaints at Tomfoolery Inc. HQ about the balance of this mod,
-we've decided to properly implement spell casting costs.
+we've decided to properly implement material spell casting costs.

 However, player freedom and choice is also very important to us.